bootphon/articulatory_inversion/README.md

 # Usage
 1) Data collect \
-After the corpus data are downlaoed.
-In Inversion_articulatoire/Raw_data change some name folders to respect the following schema :
+After the corpus data are downloaded, put them in inversion_articulatoire/Raw_data and change some name folders to respect the following schema :
 - mocha :  for each speaker in ["fsew0", "msak0", "faet0", "ffes0", "maps0", "mjjn0", "falh0"] all the files are in Raw_data/mocha/speaker
 (same filename for same sentence, the extension indicates if its EMA, WAV, TRANS)
 - MNGU0 : 3 folders in Raw_data/MNGU0 : ema, phone_labels and wav.
 In each folder all the sentences
 - usc : for each speaker in ["F1","F5","M1","M3"] a folder  Raw_data/usc/speaker, then 3 folders : wav, mat, trans
 - Haskins : for each speaker in ["F01", "F02", "F03", "F04", "M01", "M02", "M03", "M04"] a folder Raw_data/usc/speaker, then 3 folders : data, TextGrids, wav

+For the speaker falh0 (mocha database), we deleted files from 466 to 470 since there was an issue in the recording.

 2) Preprocessing \
+The script main_preprocessing takes 2 optional arguments : corpus and N_max.
+N_max is max number of files to preprocess per speaker, N_max=0 means we want to preprocess all files (it is the default value)
+Corpus is the list of corpus for which we want to do the preprocessing, default value is all the corpuses : ["mocha","Haskins","usc","MNGU0"].

 To preprocess 50 files for each speaker and for all the corpuses: be in the folder "Preprocessing" and type the following in the command line
 ```bash
 python main_preprocessing.py  -N_max 50